jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 4) Valid english word percentage (using `Classifiable.DICT`)
 5) Your choice!

 Note that we recommend whatever feature you add is also a percentage.
-Doing so will simplify the logic within `partition()` although you are welcome to consider additional features that interest you.
+Doing so will simplify the logic within `partition()` as it will be easier to compare to the existing wordPercent feature.
+However, you are welcome to consider additional features that interest you and experiment with weighting their importance in the partition differently.

 Your additions are also not required to *improve* the model in terms of its overall accuracy.
 If you find that your addition causes your model to perform worse, we'd encourage you to think about why that might be the case!
 (Does more information always mean a better model?
 Are you potentially removing some important information?)
 ___